ricmmartins/fasthack-linux/Coach/Solution-10.md

     lv_part2 vg_data -wi-ao---- <1.49g
     ```

-    2. If there was reflection in the file system
+    2. If the resize was reflected in the file system

     `student@vm01:~$ df -h /mnt/dir1 /mnt/dir2`